 Flora Grubb carries a great range of succulents in many sizes and other types of plants as well.

 More than the other gardens, Flora Grubb Gardens helps you see, “This is what a garden can look like in your home.”
 Check out her website for exquisite photographs of the site.

-In contrast, Ruth Bancroft Gardens (started in 1972), focuses solely on a deep catalogue of succulents planted in a permanent garden punctuated by sculptures.
+In contrast, Ruth Bancroft Gardens (started in 1972), focuses solely on a deep catalog of succulents planted in a permanent garden punctuated by sculptures.
 Docents lead tours and if you have questions, volunteers are on hand to answer.
 There are volunteer plant sales so if you fall in love you can take one home if it’s available.
 I was so impressed with this garden when I visited that I wrote 3 entries:

 Lastly, I had heard about the Arizona Cactus Garden (started in the early 1880s) at Stanford for ages before actually finding it earlier this year and writing about it.
-It too has a museum quality collection of succulents, many of which are very old and all are permanently planted.
+It too has a museum-quality collection of succulents, many of which are very old and all are permanently planted.
 This place is definitely DIY.
 There is no help in engaging with the garden.
-There’s no gift store, there are no docents, there are no plant sales, there’s no call to action and nothing you can do with the passion the garden may invoke in you.
+There’s no gift store, there are no docents, there are no plant sales, there’s no call to action, and nothing you can do with the passion the garden may invoke in you.
 Talk about a Marketing opportunity!